comunica/Article-SSWS2020-AMF/content/evaluation.md

 which confirms [Hypothesis 3.1](#hypo-dynamic-restriction-1).
 [](#plot_server_metadata_enabled_notcached) shows that AMF result count thresholds also have an impact on query evaluation times when HTTP caching is disabled (_p-value: 0.0005_), but it does not necessarily lower it.
-For this experiment, setting the threshold to 10K leads to the lowest query evaluation times.
+For this experiment, setting the threshold to 10K leads to the lowest overall query evaluation times.

-[](#plot_threshold_serverload) shows that lower AMF result count thresholds lead to lower server loads when HTTP caching is disabled (_p-value: 0.0326_), which confirms [Hypothesis 3.2](#hypo-dynamic-restriction-2)).
+[](#plot_threshold_serverload) shows that lower AMF result count thresholds lead to lower server loads when HTTP caching is disabled (_p-value: 0.0326_), which confirms [Hypothesis 3.2](#hypo-dynamic-restriction-2).
 On the other hand, if HTTP caching is enabled, there is no correlation between AMF result count threshold and server CPU usage (_p-value: 0.4577_), which confirms [Hypothesis 3.3](#hypo-dynamic-restriction-3)).